stanford-rc/ibswinfo/README.md

 # ibswinfo
-Get information from unmanaged Mellanox Infiniband switches.
+Get information from unmanaged NVIDIA Infiniband switches.

 ## Description

-`ibswinfo` is a simple script to get status and monitoring information from unmanaged Mellanox Infiniband switches.
+`ibswinfo` is a simple script to get status and monitoring information from unmanaged NVIDIA Infiniband switches.

-Mellanox Infiniband switches come in two flavors:
+NVIDIA Infiniband switches come in two flavors:

 * managed switches have their own management controller, which allows monitoring fan speeds and temperatures, getting serial numbers, or updating